-Effective with the July 1, 2008 valuation, the UAAL is amortized as a level percent of payroll over a closed 20-year period commencing July 1, 2007, with 10 years remaining in the amortization period.
+Effective with the July 1, 2008 valuation, the UAAL is amortized as a level percent of payroll over a closed 20-year period commencing July 1, 2007, with six years remaining in the amortization period.
 For July 1, 1998 and prior years, the unfunded actuarial accrued liability was amortized over 25 years from July 1, 1987.
 For the July 1, 1999 valuation, the amortization period was changed to 40 years from July 1, 1987.
 For members participating in the Pathfinder defined contribution plan, the employer sends to OPERS the difference between the OPERS required rate (16.5% for state members) and the amount required for the Pathfinder employer match.
 These extra contributions to OPERS allow the use of the level percent of payroll amortization method since they are expected to produce a payment stream that is constant, if not increasing, as a percent of covered payroll.
+Should this provision change, this method would also likely need to change.